 The test will cover all of the topics taught in Grade 8 Common Core math.
 See below for a brief description of the key strands.
 We realize that not all topics will have been covered by the time of the test and do not expect them to be.
 Students come to BHS from many different middle schools and topics may be taught in a different order.

 How does my child sign up for the Advanced Math 1 test?

 If your student attends one of the BUSD middle schools, their math teacher will communicate regarding the testing process.
-If your student is not at one of the BUSD middle schools, information will be sent out via eTree, at the 9th grade February informational meeting, and in many cases through your child’s current middle school.
+If your student is not at one of the BUSD middle schools, information will be sent out via the eTree.
+We will also post updates on the department website.

 Will 9th grade students have the option to test into Math 2 or Advanced Math 2?

 No, all incoming 9th grade students will be in either Math 1 or Advanced Math 1.